F-1 Optional Practical Training

 - If you receive the EAD after the approved start date of OPT on the EAD

-Accumulating more than 90 days of unemployment is considered a violation of F-1 status.
+Accumulating more than 90 days of unemployment is considered a violation of F-1 status by USDHS.

 What constitutes qualified employment?

-- Paid employment in a job related to major field of study, part-time or full-time that is for multiple employers, short-term multiple employers, contracting work (evidence of duration of contract, name of company and address needed), self-employed business owner (proper business license and evidence of active engagement in business needed), employment through an agency or consulting firm (evidence of work for at least 20 hours/week).
+- Paid employment in a job directly related to major field of study, part-time or full-time that is for multiple employers, short-term multiple employers, contracting work (evidence of duration of contract, name of company and address needed), self-employed business owner (proper business license and evidence of active engagement in business needed), employment through an agency or consulting firm (evidence of work for at least 20 hours per week).

-- Unpaid employment in a job related to major field of study as volunteer, intern, that does not violate labor laws and is at least 20 hrs/week.
+- Unpaid employment in a job directly related to major field of study as volunteer or intern that does not violate labor laws and is at least 20 hours per week.

 Travel after the Completion of Program while on Post-completion OPT

 Travel while on OPT is not restricted.
-However, the ISO recommends that you wait until you receive the EAD and secure employment before making plans to leave the U.S.A. after graduation.
+However, based on USDHS practice, the ISO recommends that you wait until you receive the EAD and secure employment before making plans to leave the U.S.A. after graduation.

 You must carry the following documents when entering the U.S.A. during post-completion OPT.
 If you are missing any one of these documents you risk being denied entry and losing your OPT.